IBM Future Systems project: Results

-Although the FS project as a whole was killed, a simplified version of the architecture for the smallest of the three machines continued to be developed in Rochester.
+Although the FS project as a whole was terminated, a simplified version of the architecture for the smallest of the three machines continued to be developed in Rochester.
 It was finally released as the IBM System/38, which proved to be a good design for ease of programming, but it was woefully underpowered.
 The AS/400 inherited the same architecture, but with performance improvements.
 In both machines, the high-level instruction set generated by compilers is not interpreted, but translated into a lower-level machine instruction set and executed; the original lower-level instruction set was a CISC instruction set with some similarities to the System/360 instruction set.
-In later machines the lower-level instruction set was an extended version of the PowerPC instruction set, which evolved from John Cocke's RISC machine.
+In later machines the lower-level instruction set was an extended version of the PowerPC instruction set, which evolved from John Cocke's IBM 801 RISC developments.
 The dedicated hardware platform was replaced in 2008 by the IBM Power Systems platform running the IBM i operating system.

 Besides System/38 and the AS/400, which inherited much of the FS architecture, bits and pieces of Future Systems technology were incorporated in the following parts of IBM's product line: